GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (303).md

 * If you critically fail the spell, you gain spell sickness equal to this spell's tier.
 * You gain spell sickness equal to the tier of that spell unless it is less than half of this spell's tier.

+The spell you recall cannot be one which was ccast more than a number of rounds earlier equal to your spellcheck result multiplied by the spell’s tier.
 A spell duplicated this way cannot be duplicated again by a spell of equal or lower level.
 Fugalism cannot be duplicated.

 **At Higher Tiers**: The benefits of higher tiers are presented above.

 **Critical Failure**: Roll d4s equal to this spell's tier.
-You gain spell sickness equal to the result and cannot attempt to cast this spell to duplicate the same instanxe of that spell.
+You gain spell sickness equal to the result and cannot attempt to cast this spell to duplicate the same instance of that spell.

 #### Fyrvalder